$\mathbb{Z}_2$-extension of real quadratic fields with $\mathbb{Z}/2\mathbb{Z}$ as $2$-class group at each layer: Introduction

 \section{Introduction}

-The investigation of class groups in the context of field extensions is one of the frequently explored problems in algebraic number theory.
-One specific kind of field extension is the $\Z_p$- extension, with respect to a given prime number $p$.
-For a prime number $p$, an infinite extension $L/K$ is said to be a $\Z_p$-extension if the Galois group Gal$(L/K)$ is topologically isomorphic to the additive group of $p$-adic integers $\Z_p$.
-Iwasawa theory aims at analysing objects like class number, $p$-sylow subgroups, Selmer groups etc., along a $\Z_p$-extension of a number field.
+The investigation of class groups of number fields is one of the frequently explored problems in algebraic number theory.
+Iwasawa examined the variation of the $p$-Sylow subgroups of class groups of the intermediate fields in a $\Z_p$-extension of a number field for a prime $p$.
+For a number field $K$, a Galois extension $K_\infty$ is called a $\Z_p$-extension if the Galois group $\mbox{Gal}(K_\infty/K)$ is topologically isomorphic to $\Z_p$, the additive group of $p$-adic integers.
+For each natural number $n$, $K_{\infty}$ contains a unique subfield $K_n$ such that $\mbox{Gal}(K_n/K)$ is isomorphic to $\Z/p^n\Z$.
+Let $A(K_n)$ denote the $p$-Sylow subgroup of the class group of $K_n$ and $p^{e_n}$ denote its order.
+Iwasawa \cite{iwasawa} showed that for sufficiently large positive integers $n$, there exist non-negative constants $\mu(K_{\infty}/K)$, $\lambda(K_{\infty}/K)$, and $\nu(K_{\infty}/K)$ such that